-Copenhagen is one of the most expensive cities in the world.
+Copenhagen is one of the most expensive cities in the world and the dollar is woefully weak right now (early 2008).
 On top of that, there's a 25% sales tax.
 Some or all of that may be refundable when you leave the country, but that's hardly enough to compensate for the one-two punch of Copenhagen's already high prices and the woefully valued dollar.
 Besides, you can shop all you want back home.
 You're in Copenhagen.
 Eat, drink, and enjoy the city.

 Weights and Measures